google/llvm-bazel/README.md

 MLIR builds with Cuda and Vulkan support disabled.

 Building LLVM core has many issues with finding `.inc` files.
-These issues also exist in the BUILD files used by TF.

 # Usage